eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 This highlights the commonality between non-Approval cardinal systems and ranked systems: by allowing more complex expressions of preference, we open the door to internal consistency failures, where winners can be challenged based on the data collected by the ballots.
 Approval voting uniquely avoids this issue by entirely eliminating Condorcet cycles by having the score encode the head-to-head preferences directly.

+One can rightly argue that the SCC property is too strict, and the fact that non-Approval systems can violate it is not a fatal flaw.
+After all, the purpose of cardinal systems is to allow voters to express more nuanced preferences, and sometimes that may lead to situations where the majority's preference is not reflected in the total scores.
+I claim not that a minority preferred, but widely acceptable candidate is necessarily a bad outcome, but rather than when voters can see that their favorite candidate was majority-preferred over the winner and still lost, that destroys trust in the system.
+Those are the outcomes that lead to repeal efforts, setting back electoral reform as a whole.

 ## The Importance of Legitimacy

 The point of this post is not to try to claim that non-Approval cardinal systems are unusable.
 The point of these systems is to give voters greater ability to express their preferences of the candidates.
 Thus, not being tied to the Condorcet criterion is arguably a strength, as I have argued in other posts.
 I don't believe that the ranked Condorcet winner is necessarily the best candidate to always win.